web3/web3.js/README.md

 ### Building (gulp)

-Build only the web3.js package:
+Build only the web3.js package:npm

 ```bash
 npm run-script build
 ```

-Or build all sub packages as well:
+Or build all sub packages as well:[npm]

 ```bash
 npm run-script build-all